-- H2.5 Word limits for assessed pieces of work are advisory and do not attract automatic penalties unless adherence to a word limit is a prerequisite for meeting a specific validated learning outcome, eg the ability to write concisely to a brief. - H3 SPECIFIC ASSESSMENT - H3.1 All modules/block years of study will be assessed.
-Students who fail to attend/submit for assessment on time will be judged to have sat and will be awarded zero for that element unless a deferral, extension or late submission is approved (see H4 and Appendix 7: Procedures for the Submission of Exceptional Mitigating Circumstances). - H3.2 Each module/block year will specify learning outcomes and an assessment strategy (approved at validation) by which students can demonstrate the achievement of the learning outcomes for that module/block year. - H3.3 Where necessary, modules/block year may specify certain elements as 'core [noncondonable]' (see section C14.1).
-Any such elements are confirmed at validation and must be passed in order to pass the module/block year. - H3.4 Where an attendance requirement is specified in order to pass a module/block year, this must be approved at validation as part of the assessment strategy.
+H2.5 Word limits for assessed pieces of work are advisory and do not attract automatic penalties unless adherence to a word limit is a prerequisite for meeting a specific validated learning outcome, eg the ability to write concisely to a brief.

+H3 SPECIFIC ASSESSMENT

+- H3.1 All modules/years of study will be assessed.
+Students who fail to attend/submit for assessment on time will be judged to have sat and will be awarded zero for that element unless a deferral, extension or late submission is approved (see H4 and Appendix 7: Procedures for the Submission of Personal Circumstances). - H3.2 Each module/year of study will specify learning outcomes and an assessment strategy (approved at validation) by which students can demonstrate the achievement of the learning outcomes for that module/year of study. - H3.3 Where necessary, modules/year of study may specify certain elements as 'core [noncondonable]' (see section C14.1).
+Any such elements are confirmed at validation and must be passed in order to pass the module/year of study. - H3.4 Where an attendance requirement is specified in order to pass a module/year of study, this must be approved at validation as part of the assessment strategy.

-H3.5 The University operates a standard marks scheme to denote student performance in modules/block year
+H3.5 The University operates a standard marks scheme to denote student performance in modules/year of study